sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 If you are not logged in to OpenShift properly, use the following:

 ```
-oc login -u YOUR_USERNAME
+oc login -u YOUR_USERNAME https://master.openshift.example.com/
 <enter your password>
 ```
+(Your instructor, if available, will provide you with the OpenShift URL.).

 First of all, before you can do anything with OpenShift, you need to create a project.
 A project is a place in OpenShift where you can work and launch your containers without disturbing other users working in their own projects.

 Be sure to choose a cluster wide unique name for your project!